How to write the perfect UCAS personal statement

 So, you’ve chosen your course, shortlisted your five ideal universities, and now the only thing stopping you from riding your unicorn into Studentville is passing those pesky exams.
 Right?
 Wrong.
 Your next task is the delightful job of compiling your UCAS personal statement.

-The UCAS personal statement word limit is 47 lines (or 4000 characters, which makes it sound better than it actually is) to ‘sell’ yourself to your prospective unis.
+The UCAS personal statement word limit is 47 lines (or 4000 characters, which makes it sound better than it actually is) to ‘sell’ yourself to your prospective universities.
 This is your chance to introduce yourself and personalise your application, whilst also demonstrating your passion for the chosen course.

 I waltzed into it thinking it was easy, all I had to do was make myself sound great, how hard could it be?
 Turns out it’s kind of difficult to big yourself up, even if you think you’re pretty awesome.
 Here are some tips on how to write a personal statement that will have the universities begging for you to join them.